-Study 3: Bibliographic coupling
+4.3.
+Study 3: bibliographic coupling

-The coupling analysis reveals seven clusters (Figure 3).
-Cluster 2 (13,858) has the greatest number of citations, followed by cluster 3 (12,118), cluster 1 (11,885), cluster 4 (9,465), cluster 5 (8,451), cluster 6 (6,590), and cluster 7 (2,844).
+The coupling analysis reveals seven clusters (Fig. 3).
+Cluster 2 (13,858) has the greatest number of citations, followed by cluster 3 (12,118), cluster 1 (11,885), cluster 4 (9465), cluster 5 (8451), cluster 6 (6590), and cluster 7 (2844).
 We present the results of our bibliographic coupling by providing an overview of each cluster that emerged from the 300 most relevant articles, as derived in our analysis.

-Coupling cluster 1 (red): Social innovation creation

-The 66 articles in cluster 1 are primarily focused on SI.
+4.3.1.
+Coupling cluster 1 (red): social innovation creation The 66 articles in cluster 1 are primarily focused on SI.
 Specifically, the articles in this cluster are focused on a range of SI catalyzers for unlocking SI.
 Hlady-Rispal and Servantie (2018) defined SI as "an integral aspect of SE" (p.68), highlighting that social enterprises create value by combining resources in innovative ways.
 For instance, Cherrier, Goswami, and Ray (2018) investigated social value creation in scenarios characterized by contradictory institutional logics, and they documented that such contexts trigger and stimulate social innovative solutions in a way that addresses wider social problems, beneficiaries, and stakeholders rather than in a way that hinders or constrains the capacity to enact societal change.
-Recently, Lubberink et al. (2019) proposed an approach to responsible innovation by social enterprises, documenting the role of substantive rights (e.g., freedom, quality) in innovation framing.
+Recently, Lubberink (2019) proposed an approach to responsible innovation by social enterprises, documenting the role of substantive rights (e.g., freedom, quality) in innovation framing.

-Coupling cluster 2 (green): Organizational hybridity and the enabling of SI
+4.3.2.
+Coupling cluster 2 (green): organizational hybridity and the enabling of ${\it SI}$

 The 61 articles in cluster 2 are primarily empirical and contribute to the literature on hybrid organizations and the enabling of SI.
 We can identify three main trends in this cluster.
 The first presents the role of SE in enabling SI solutions.
-De Silva et al. (2020) documented how social enterprises fill institutional voids and acquire the capabilities for designing SI solutions in developing countries.
+De Silva, Khan, Vorley, and Zeng (2020) documented how social enterprises fill institutional voids and acquire the capabilities for designing SI solutions in developing countries.
 Cui et al. (2017) provided evidence to support the role of social-driven e-commerce in enabling SI through the mobilization and orchestration of resources to support entrepreneurs' missions.
-The second section presents articles on the process of creating hybrid and innovative models and the shift from nonprofit organizations to social enterprises (Shepherd et al., 2019).
+The second section presents articles on the process of creating hybrid and innovative models and the shift from nonprofit organizations to social enterprises (Shepherd, Williams, & Zhao, 2019).
 Finally, some authors have focused on the tensions related to goals and identity that occur during SI invention and those related to time and knowledge that occur during SI implementation (Dufays, 2019).

-Coupling cluster 3 (blue): Scaling and dual-mission management
+4.3.3.
+Coupling cluster 3 (blue): scaling and dual-mission management

 Cluster three contains 51 articles that conceptualize the scaling and dual-mission management of SE.
-Specifically, Vassallo et al. (2019) provided evidence that social enterprises are more likely to scale SIs than are not-profit and for-profit organizations.
-Second, scholars have documented mission drifts resulting from social business scaling (Siebold, Günzel-Jensen, and Müller, 2019).
+Specifically, Vassallo, Prabhu, Banerjee, and Voola (2019) provided evidence that social enterprises are more likely to scale SIs than are not-profit and for-profit organizations.
+Second, scholars have documented mission drifts resulting from social business scaling (Siebold, Gunzel-Jensen, & Muller, 2019).
 For instance, Kannothra, Manning, and Haigh (2018) found that integrating clients and communities into strategies favors gradual growth while preventing tensions and mission drift.